The American Bar Association states that undergraduates can be admitted to law school from almost every academic discipline.

 Consistent with the advice of law school admissions counselors, Doane does not offer a formal "pre-law" major.

-However, you can earn degrees from Doane College and an accredited law school in a 6-year period through the college's law school 3/3 program.
-Students who are admitted to an accredited law school, including the University of Nebraska Law School, may receive a bachelor's degree from Doane College if the student meets all graduation requirements of Doane College and successfully completes the first year of law school.
+However, you can earn degrees from Doane University and an accredited law school in a 6-year period through the college's law school 3/3 program.
+Students who are admitted to an accredited law school, including the University of Nebraska Law School, may receive a bachelor's degree from Doane University if the student meets all graduation requirements of Doane University and successfully completes the first year of law school.

 Law School Placement after Doane: